Skip to content

 • Electronic Money is prepaid and can be redeemed for cash or other payment transactions.

-• Electronic Money has emerged to play a crucial role in the financial system and ecommerce.
+• Electronic Money plays a crucial role in the financial system and ecommerce.

 • Electronic Money is neither a deposit nor a cryptocurrency.